-HRSA will issue the Notice of Award (NOA) prior to the start date of September 1, 2021.
+HRSA will release the Notice of Award (NOA) on or around the start date of September 1, 2022.
 See Section 5.4 of HRSA's SF-424 Application Guide for additional information.

 2. Administrative and National Policy Requirements

 See Section 2.1 of HRSA's SF-424 Application Guide.